learn-compsci/webtop/README.md

 - **Do not install applications system-wide**.
 The `webtop` environment only guarantees that files in your home directory (`~/` i.e., `/config`) are retained on each reboot.
 If you install applications system-wide, they may not be available the next time you start `webtop`, especially if you update the environment.

+  - You can install applications locally (within `~/`), or use [proot-apps](https://github.com/linuxserver/proot-apps) to do this, but we try to install everything that you need from the start.

 ## Advanced Usage

 This section is appropriate if you are familiar with the terminal and `git`.